 Over the past decade, the growing trend in the construction industry has been the demand for durable, energy-efficient concrete homes built using the advanced system of pre-assembled, interlocking insulated concrete forms (ICFs).
 Popular for their solidity and durability, homeowners are choosing them also because of their high design flexibility.

-In fact, they are prized by architects who can design unique footprints, angles, curves, and arches at a lower cost than with traditional wood-framed construction, giving them unlimited freedom when it comes to satisfying their clients’ needs of paring functionality and design.
+In fact, they are prized by architects who can design unique footprints, angles, curves, and arches at a lower cost than with traditional wood-framed construction, giving them unlimited freedom when it comes to satisfying their clients’ needs of pairing functionality and design.

 WHAT GIVES ICFS UNIQUE DESIGN FLEXIBILITY?